-For women born after the threshold above, your state pension age will vary depending on your date of birth.
+If you're a woman born after April 1950, your state pension age will vary depending on your date of birth.
 The younger you are, the later the pension age.

-The state pension age is set to gradually rise to 66 for both men
+The state pension age will gradually rise to 66 for both men

 State Pension Calculator to check when yours is due.